aditigargUM/NLPProject/README.md

 }

-# Combination of retriever-generator-decoder model:
+# Combination of retriever-generator-decoder models:

 ## Retriever:
 All the files for the retrievers are stored at /retriever-generator-combinations/retriever